-Hannah is a first year student in the Women’s History Graduate Program.
+Hannah is a first year student in the Women’s History Graduate Program at Sarah Lawrence College.

 The last several weeks have been a stressful time for survivors of sexual violence.
 Dr. Christine Blasey Ford’s accusation of sexual assault by Supreme Court Nominee Brett Kavanaugh have dominated the news cycle and forced numerous victims of assault to relive difficult and traumatizing memories.
 One of the most common damnations of assault victims, including Dr. Ford, is that many non-victims do not understand why someone would choose not to report.
 The assumption that if someone does not report their assault immediately makes the assault less valid or less believable than someone who reports immediately is infuriating and demeaning.